Dracula (1931 English-language film): Production

 Manners recalled about the filming: "I can still see Lugosi, parading up and down the stage, posing in front of a full-length mirror, throwing his cape over his shoulder and shouting, 'I am Dracula!'
 He was mysterious and never really said anything to the other members of the cast except good morning when he arrived and good night when he left.
 He was polite, but always distant".
 Lugosi struck Manners as a vain, eccentric performer: "I never thought he was acting, but being the odd man he was".
 Edward Van Sloan, who played Van Helsing on Broadway stage opposite Lugosi, reprised his role on screen.
 The actor wondered why the film version reduced the large mirror used in the play to the small cigarette box with a mirrored lid.
-Despite Van Helsing becoming one of his most famous screen roles Van Sloan didn't think much about the film - in a letter to his nephew he once wrote: "That reminds me of your failure to see the Dracula film on TV.
+Despite Van Helsing becoming one of his most famous screen roles Van Sloan did not think much about the film – in a letter to his nephew he once wrote: "That reminds me of your failure to see the Dracula film on TV.
 How lucky you were....
 What must it be like today...!
 Overplayed — over-written — altogether lousy".
 Bernard Jukes, who played the role of Renfield in the play on Broadway and during the 1928 tour, wanted that part in the film, but it went to Dwight Frye instead.

-Tod Browning remembered actress Helen Chandler from the 1928 Broadway play The Silent House and based on that maiden performance chose her for Mina, the heroine, who becomes mistress to Bela Lugosi’s Count Dracula.
+Tod Browning remembered actress Helen Chandler from the 1928 Broadway play The Silent House and based on that maiden performance chose her for Mina, the heroine, who becomes mistress to Bela Lugosi's Count Dracula.
 Her salary was $750 per week, making her the highest paid member of the cast.
 At the time of the filming she already battled severe alcoholism.
-She was known to laugh at the Lugosi's mirror ritual at the shooting at times.
-Like some of her co-stars, despite this role becoming her most famous one, she didn't care much about it: "It would be an awful fate, for instance, to go around being a pale little girl in a trance with her arms outstretched as in Dracula, all the rest of my screen career!"
+She was known to laugh at Lugosi's mirror ritual at the shooting at times.
+Like some of her co-stars, despite this role becoming her most famous one, she did not care much about it: "It would be an awful fate, for instance, to go around being a pale little girl in a trance with her arms outstretched as in Dracula, all the rest of my screen career!"

 The peasants at the beginning are praying in Hungarian, and the signs in the village are also in Hungarian.
-This was because when Bram Stoker wrote the original novel, the Borgo Pass in Transylvania was then part of the Kingdom of Hungary and within the Austro-Hungarian Empire.
+That is because many Hungarians live near Borgo Pass in Transylvania, since Transylvania used to be part of the Kingdom of Hungary in the Austro-Hungarian Empire.
 By the time the film was made, Transylvania had been part of the Kingdom of Romania since the end of World War I in 1918.